ShouryaRSharma/prompt-chain/README.md

 The API service, built with FastAPI, provides endpoints for:

-- Creating new prompt models
+- Creating new prompt models and chains
-- Retrieving existing models
+- Retrieving existing models and chains
-- Calling OpenAI's API with the specified model and user input
+- Calling OpenAI's API with the specified chain and user input

-Key features of the API service include:

-- Dynamic model creation based on user-defined schemas
-- Input validation against the defined schemas (so your user prompt matches what the LLM expects)
-- Output validation against the LLM response (so you can check your LLM isn't hallucinating)

 ### Database Manager